scoutapp/elixir_plug_server_timing/README.md

 ## Installation

-To install and use PlugServerTiming, add it as a dependency in your Mixfile and enable devtrace for Scout:
+To install and use PlugServerTiming, add it as a dependency in your Mixfile:

 ```diff
 # mix.exs